GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### They were saying computers deal with numbers.
-This was absolutely nonsense.
-Computers deal with arbitrary information of any kind.
+> ### It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures.
 >
-> ~ *Ted Nelson*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts